Blog Post · Mathematics · AI

 Prediction for a new point: \(f(x_*) = \sum_{i=1}^n \alpha_i\,k(x_i, x_*)\) – each training point “votes”, weighted by similarity.

-Let that sink in: there are no abstract parameters, no weight matrices, no hidden layers.
-The training data is the model.
+What is notable here: there are no abstract parameters, no weight matrices, no hidden layers.
+The training data itself is the model.
 The function \(f\) is completely determined by the data points and their kernel similarities.
-This is the Representer Theorem – and it holds for any loss function, not just the squared error.
+This is the statement of the Representer Theorem; it holds for any loss function, not just the squared error.

 Chapter 7